nestorbenavidez/venmo-api/README.md

-# README

-#Development Process
+Development Process
 ----------------------------------------------------------------
-1. Build api based project excluding minitest (we're using rspec)

-   nestor@ubuntu-nestor:~/Documents$ rails new venmo-api --api -T
+1. Build api based project excluding minitest (we're using rspec) rails new venmo-api --api -T

 2. Dependencies
    rails-erd - Entity Relationships Diagram in Development  (to build pdf in root, just run "bundle exec erd", for this test It'll be already added to the project) rspec-rails - Testing framework factory_bot_rails - A fixtures replacement with a more straightforward syntax.
 You'll see.